 Faculty of Social Sciences

 The modern supply chain is ubiquitous, reaching into many aspects of consumers’ daily lives, and becoming increasingly important for companies.
-On our Logisitics and Supply Chain Management MSc you'll develop the skills to manage and improve international supply chains.
+On our Logistics and Supply Chain Management MSc programme, you'll develop the skills to manage and improve international supply chains.

 We will show you how the right technology and strategy can give you a competitive edge.
 We use case studies, practical software, industry links and company visits to enhance our teaching.

-You can apply to do a company-based dissertation, working with an external organisation.
-Recent dissertation projects include working with a large logistics company to reduce their fleet’s carbon footprint and a report for an electrical company on the supply chain and market structure of their goods industry.
+For the project dissertations, you can apply to do a company-based dissertation, working with an external organisation and getting experience.
+Recent dissertations include working with a large logistics company to reduce their fleet’s carbon footprint and a report for an electrical company on the supply chain and market structure of their industry.

 This course is accredited by the Chartered Institute of Logistics and Transport and the Chartered Institute of Procurement and Supply

 Green logistics and supply chain management enables students to learn the latest development in this field, anchoring on the issues of sustainability and low carbon futures.
 Practices and challenges in decarbonisation of logistics and supply chain will be debated.
 The degree of success and failure of greening interventions will also be critically discussed.
 Future trends and direction in this area will be presented providing students with up to date knowledge and understanding of the subject area.15 credits